The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - For a U.S.-based non-governmental organization.

-Afghans are also eligible for this program if their work would qualify for an SIV, but they did not work long enough to be eligible for an SIV.
+Afghans may also be eligible for this program if their work would qualify for an SIV, but they did not work long enough to be eligible for an SIV.
 This includes work in Afghanistan:

 - As employees of U.S. government contractors for less than one year.